Emulators let you install and replay tests on emulated devices. Digital Lab lets you test your devices using some of the popular emulators.

 - Make sure that there is no gmadbtunneld running on the connector through which Digital Lab communicates with Genymotion Cloud.

 Note: This integration is only available with a Digital Lab Professional, Trial, Enterprise, or Ultimate license.
-For more details, see UFT Digital Lab editions.
+For more details, see Digital Lab licenses.

 To set up the Genymotion cloud integration: